maniospas/Blombly/docs/advanced/preprocessor.md

 </pre>

-`!comptime` accepts any blombly expression, including those that include itself.
-To avoid removal of the return value due to optimizations run code blocks inside it with `try`.
-Note that each directive is executed independentently from the rest of the build process, meaning that you cannot make it depend on other steps of the build process.
+!!! info
+    Each comptime is executed independentently from the rest of compilation, although it inherits its permisions (it cannot set its own).
+If a return value is insufficient, it can also exchange information through permmited resources, such as the virtual file system.

 ## !macro